 In order to design a high-quality clustering algorithm, some unique characteristics of social posts must be considered.
-For instance, the length of the textual content of a social message is normally short, which makes clustering methods solely based on lexical analysis ineffective [10][29][62].
+For instance, the length of the textual content of a social message is normally short, which makes clustering methods solely based on lexical analysis ineffective [10][29][63].
 Social messages also carry rich information about the underlying social network (e.g. through the functionality of ‘retweet’ and ‘mention’ on Twitter), which can be valuable for measuring the similarity among data points and clusters.
 In addition they may contain other metadata such as temporal and geographical information, hashtags, URLs, etc., which can also be leveraged to effectively guide the clustering process.

-Domain researchers in the area of social media data analysis have recently invested a great deal of effort toward developing proper data representations and similarity metrics to generate high-quality clusters [10][62][29][84].
+Domain researchers in the area of social media data analysis have recently invested a great deal of effort toward developing proper data representations and similarity metrics to generate high-quality clusters [10][63][29][85].
 An important conclusion is that the data representation should not only describe the textual features of the social messages, but also capture the temporal, geographical, and social network information attached therein.
 For example, Aggarwal and Subbian [10] proposed an event-detection system that uses two high-dimensional vectors to describe each social post: one content vector that represents the textual word frequencies, and another binary vector housing the IDs of the social message’s recipients (e.g., the followers of a tweet’s author on Twitter).
 To compute the similarity between two social messages, an independent score is first computed using each vector, and then a linear combination of the two scores is taken as the overall similarity between the two messages.
 It has been demonstrated that the quality of the resulting clusters can be significantly improved by using the combined similarity rather than just the textual content similarity.
-JafariAsbagh et al. [62] proposed to first group the social messages into ‘protomemes’ according to shared metadata such as hashtags and URLs, and then use the protomemes as input data points to the clustering algorithm.
+JafariAsbagh et al. [63] proposed to first group the social messages into ‘protomemes’ according to shared metadata such as hashtags and URLs, establishing the protomemes as input data points to the clustering algorithm.
 They use four high-dimensional vectors to describe each protomeme and define a new ‘diffusion network’ vector to replace the full followers vector used in [10], which is hardly available in a practical streaming scenario.
 The authors show that a combination of these new techniques can help generate better clustering results than previous methods when measured against a common ground truth data set.

-To achieve efficient processing of social media data streams, these special data representations and similarity metrics are normally applied in a single-pass clustering algorithm such as online K-Means and its variants [10][84][86].
-The algorithm can be further equipped with mechanisms like sliding time window [15][84], weighted data points [86][8][9][11], and outlier detection [8][10][35][84] to deal with the dynamic evolution of the streams.
+To achieve efficient processing of social media data streams, these special data representations and similarity metrics are normally applied in a single-pass clustering algorithm such as online K-Means and its variants [10][85][87].
+The algorithm can be further equipped with mechanisms like sliding time window [15][85], weighted data points [87][8][9][11], and outlier detection [8][10][35][85] to deal with the dynamic evolution of the streams.
 However, due to the high cost of similarity computation coming from the high-dimensional vectors, sequential implementations of such single-pass streaming algorithms are not fast enough to match the speed of real-world streams.
-For example, the fastest implementation presented in [10] can only process less than 20,000 tweets per hour, while the Twitter gardenhose stream [66] generates over 1,000,000 tweets in one hour.
-According to a test we carried out, it takes 43.4 hours for a sequential implementation of the algorithm in [84] to process one hour’s worth of data collected through the gardenhose Twitter streaming API.
+For example, the fastest implementation presented in [10] can only process less than 20,000 tweets per hour, while the Twitter gardenhose stream [67] generates over 1,000,000 tweets in one hour.
+According to a test we carried out, it takes 43.4 hours for a sequential implementation of the algorithm in [85] to process one hour’s worth of data collected through the gardenhose Twitter streaming API.
 It is therefore clear that parallelization is a necessity in order to handle real-time data streams.